ztieudongta/p2-udacity/README.md

 source ~/.myrepo/bin/activate
 ```

-* Run this project by using Makefile
+* Run this project following to Makefile

 ```
 make all
 ```

 * Passing tests that are displayed after running the `make all` command from the `Makefile`